Daniel-KM/Omeka-S-module-Next/README.md

 Display direct links to the current resource in the public user bar in order to simplify edition and management of resources (fix [#1283]).
+The revert links are available too.
+They display the resource in the default site, or in the first one (fix [#1259]).

 #### Random order of resources